simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 4. Forecasted transactions will end 6 months from today, by default.
 See below for the exact start/end rules.
 5. [period expressions](hledger.html#period-expressions) can be tricky.
 Their documentation needs improvement, but is worth studying.
 6. Some period expressions with a repeating interval must begin on a natural boundary of that interval.
-   Eg in `weekly from DATE`, DATE must be a monday; `~ weekly from 2019/10/1` (a tuesday) will give an error.
+   Eg in `weekly from DATE`, DATE must be a monday. `~ weekly from 2019/10/1` (a tuesday) will give an error.
 7. Other period expressions with an interval are automatically expanded to cover a whole number of that interval.
-   (This is done for reporting purposes, but also affects periodic transactions.
-Yes, this is a bit inconsistent with the above, currently.)
+   (This is done to improve reports, but it also affects periodic transactions.
+Yes, it's a bit inconsistent with the above.)
+   Eg: <br>
-   Eg  `~ every 10th day of month from 2020/01/10` starts on 2020/01/10,
+   `~ every 10th day of month from 2020/01`, which is equivalent to <br>
-   but `~ every 10th day of month from 2020/01`, which is equivalent to `~ every 10th day of month from 2020/01/01`, will be adjusted to start on 2019/12/10.
+   `~ every 10th day of month from 2020/01/01`, will be adjusted to start on 2019/12/10.

 ### Periodic rule syntax